 An LLC will survive longer than its last owner.
 If you are the only owner of the LLC and you die, the LLC will continue long enough to be shut down gracefully.
 This becomes an estate planning issue, though.
 If your spouse has the authority to handle your final affairs, then your spouse will also have the authority to shut down your business or possibly even appoint a new owner.
 That new owner could be your spouse, your trusted employee, or a competitor, or whatever.

 I worked with an estate planning attorney while in law school and saw first-hand what happens when people do not have an estate plan.
 Sometimes it’s not a mess, but usually, it’s a big hot steaming mess.
-Please talk to an estate planning attorney about your personal affairs.
-My colleague Scott Wood is a fine estate planning attorney.
+I can help you make a will and succession plan for your business.
 But your LLC also needs an estate plan, and this is not part of your will.

 Your Operating Agreement is Important

 There are at least 99 reasons why your LLC needs an operating agreement, and the question of a spouse and LLC ownership is one of them.
 You should talk to a business attorney (like me) about what you want to happen if you cannot continue running your business.

 The operating agreement is like a contract that decides how your business is run, and it can have definite instructions about what should happen when you die.
 The instructions I typically include give your estate the power to wind down the business, but these can be far more detailed.

 If you want your spouse to become the owner in your absence, that’s no problem.

 This is easier than converting your LLC from a single owner to having multiple owners, and at the same time, it does not change your tax status.